 Most flashlights are waterproof to IPX-8 standards.
 This usually indicates they’re submersible in depths of water up to 2 meters!

 Okay, now that we’ve established what sort of light might qualify as your best hiking flashlight, let’s get down to the makes and models that hikers have voiced approvals for!
 Arranged by battery type.

 1 x AA

 Nitecore EA11.
 Uses an XM-L2 U2 LED.
 Features SOS & beacon mode along with a “red” LED signaling beacon.
 Up to 900 lumens… with the use of a lithium 14500 battery.
 Has the same features as their EC11 & EC21.

-Nitecore SRT3 Defender.
-Uses an XM-L2 T6 LED.
-Features a magnetic control ring for adjustable brightness, and with the included extender, will run on EITHER a single AA, NiMH or 14500, OR a single CR123 lithium (disposable or rechargeable).
-Please note: Its advertised 550 lumens are only accomplished with a lithium battery.
+JetBeam Jet 1 MK.
+Uses an XP-G2 LED.
+It will run on either a single AA, NiMH (rechargeable) or 14500 (rechargeable) lithium battery.
+Please note: Its advertised 480 lumens are only accomplished with a lithium battery.

 JetBeam E10R.
 Has an XP-L HI LED with up to 650 lumens.
 A 3.7v 14500 battery is required to achieve full output.